Color change garnet is especially difficult to photograph. Not only does the color change as a

 equipment available to us.

 The color of the color change garnets is primarily a function of the time of day and the type of lighting.
 Light is measured by color temperature.
-Cool daylight above 6200K will highlight the blue or green colors while warm daylight around 3500K will make the stones appear red.
-In our images, we use fluorescent and incandescent lights to highlight the color change.
+Cool daylight above 5500K will highlight the blue or the green colors while warm daylight around 3500K will make the stones appear red.
+Candle light is the ideal incandescent light and it was from candle lights that color change in gemstones was first observed.
+Our photographers use daylight 5500K and incandescent lights 3300K to highlight the color change.
+A typical color change garnet shot will maximize the observable color change by obstructing any unintentional ambient light so that the resulting image is a function of a singular unmixed light source.
 Early morning light will make the stones look greenish or bluish while afternoon light will make them appear red.
-You can also look online for color temperature charts to how weather effects color temperature.